 Regarding grief, your predispositions and personality type will affect your ability to grieve successfully (whatever “successfully’ means).
 Specifically, whether you are predisposed to sentimentality and romanticism or if you are more practical and a realist.
 It is also important to understand what your default emotion is.

 I will use myself for an example.
 I am practical and a realist.
 I am not prone to sentimentality or romanticism.
-My default emotion is anger- all frustration will be funneled into anger or frustration, undoubtedly.
+My default emotion is anger; all frustration will be funneled into anger or frustration prior to being processed logically.

 Alternately, suppose you’re a sentimental person.
 Know what your default emotion is and when it appears, break it down into what you’re actually feeling and then befriend your rationality.
 Tell yourself that you haven’t the time right now to be sentimental, it’s hindering you, you don’t want to be hindered so nope, no thank you, no sentimentality right now, thanks.
 Your interior world is your habitat, so get out of it and get into the exterior world.